 (Photo Credit: Gary's Automotive)

-If made into a movie, deciding between the siren call of a brand spanking new vehicle (complete with the alluring new car smell) versus a not-half-of-my-life-savings used car would be 3 whole hours of you rocking back and forth, rhythmically chanting "I don't know la!
-I don't know la!".
+If made into a movie, deciding between a brand spanking new vehicle (complete with the alluring new car smell) versus a not-half-of-my-life-savings used car would be three whole hours of you rocking back and forth, rhythmically chanting "I don't know la!
+I don't know la!"

 Well, we learnt our lesson and simply won't allow that to happen to you.
 Take these things into consideration!

 How it works is that there are two COE Open Bidding Exercises every month, and basically the collective of eager new drivers wave their dollars until the bidder with the fattest wad of cash wins his paper prize.